CorFrederickx/EULawScraper/README.md

 # EULawScraper

-Welcome to EULawScraper, a Python-based tool designed to mimic the search engines of several official European Union websites and scrape the resulting legislation from the web (including handy metadata when possible).
+EULawScraper is a Python-based tool designed to mimic the search engines of several official European Union websites and scrape the resulting legislation from the web (including handy metadata when possible).

 ## Supported websites